 The SI Summer Academy for Young Professionals (SAYP) is a training programme developed to build new networks, knowledge and practices for increased transparency, efficiency and resilience in public administration.
 The programme also aims to strengthen you and your individual capabilities to meet the requirements of a modern governance structure.
 As a participant of SAYP, you will be able to expand your own contact networks and share ideas, experiences and challenges with other like-minded professionals.

 SAYP is a collaboration between Swedish institute and Swedish universities.
 The specific topics of the SAYP modules may vary from year to year.
-Examples of topics which the modules previously have touched upon are migration, e-governance, innovation ecosystems & entrepreneurship.
+Topics this year are:

 SAYP will give you: